 Journalists Harvey Aronson and Irene Virag established this scholarship in 2013 to inspire students to recognize and respect the special place narrative writing has in the world of journalism and to nurture their writing and story-telling talents.
 It is awarded to a junior or senior student who excels in long-from narrative writing and who shows exceptional talent, dedication and promise.
 It is open to journalism majors and minors.
-The winner will receive $2,000 toward tuition at Stony Brook University.
+The winner will receive an award toward tuition at Stony Brook University.
 Graduating seniors also are eligible for this award.

 Aronson and Virag have taught in the School of Journalism since its founding in 2006.
 Together, they teach Introduction to Narrative Journalism and Magazine Writing and are known for nurturing the talents of young writers.